On the Structure of Double Complexes: Introduction

 Contrast the second statement with the case of Kähler (or $\del\delbar$-)manifolds, where any geometrically induced morphism automatically respects the Hodge filtration strictly for linear algebraic reasons.
 Although likely the expected behaviour for maps of general compact complex manifolds, this appears to be the first example in the literature.\\

 In the final part, we turn to questions about bimeromorphic invariants: In earlier work \cite{stelzig_double_2019}, $\cA_X$ was computed up to $E_1$-isomorphism for projective bundles, modifications and blow-ups.
-Combined with the theory developed here, one may obtain statements about bimeromorphic invariants (see also \cite{yang_bott-chern_2017}, \cite{rao_dolbeault_2019} and \cite{angella_note_2017} for other works in this direction): It is known that for a compact complex manifold $X$, the dimensions of $H_{BC}^{p,0}(X)$, $H_{\delbar}^{0,p}(X)$ and $H_{\delbar}^{p,0}(X)$ are bimeromorphic invariants.
-Here we introduce finer invariants: The multiplicites of any zigzag hitting the boundary region (generalizing the previously known invariants) and the multiplicities of non-dot zigzags in the vicinity of the corners of $\cA_X$.
-We stress that the latter are numerical invariants not concentrated in degrees $(0,p)$ or $(p,0)$.
+Combined with the theory developed here, one may obtain statements about bimeromorphic invariants (see also \cite{yang_bottchern_2020}, \cite{rao_dolbeault_2019} and \cite{angella_note_2020} for other works in this direction):

 \begin{propintro}[Cor. \ref{bimeromorphically invariant multiplicities}] For $X$ a compact complex manifold of dimension $n$, the multiplicites in $\cA_X$ of all zigzags which have a nonzero component in the region